baki340/baki340/README.md

 - 👋 Hi, I’m @baki340
-- 👀 I’m interested in Artifical intelligence and games has ai
+- 👀 I’m interested in Artifical intelligence and games has ai also machine learning , deep learning
 - 🌱 I’m currently learning pyton and c#
 -